 About the author:

-Mike Webster specialises in risk and regulation, and is a chartered engineer with over 25 years’ experience.
-He founded MPW R&R to provide risk and regulatory solutions to regulators, regulated organisations and litigants in safety critical industries.
+Mike Webster specialises in risk and regulation, and is a chartered engineer with over 30 years’ experience.
+He founded MPW R&R to provide risk and regulatory solutions for construction and structural safety, and regularly acts as an expert witness.